 Christopher challenges the established practices of architecture as a Black designer, spatial advocate, and social innovator to create new spaces for equitable change.
 Currently located in Los Angeles, he moved to the city after graduating from the University of Michigan with a Master's degree in architecture.
-For three years, Christopher was a designer at ZGF Architects where he worked on a variety of workplace and educational institution projects.
+For three years, Christopher worked on a variety of workplace and educational institution projects.
 Notably, he worked on the Cal State Los Angeles Student Services Building, a 150,000 sf mid-century building renovation from the beginning of construction administration.
-Christopher is a member of SoCal NOMA chapter in Los Angeles where he is actively engaged in youth mentorship through the organization's pipeline project summer camp.
-In 2017 Christopher co-founded small talks: LA, a community-based organization created to assemble a network of people and construct safe spaces to amplify the disparate voices of Los Angeles.
-With the creation of Designing in Color and small talks: LA, and film making, he is studying the current housing crisis across the city and using film as a means of telling stories for narratives unknown.
+Christopher is a member of SoCal NOMA chapter in LA, actively engaged in youth mentorship through the organization's pipeline project summer camp.
+In 2017, Christopher co-founded small talks: LA, a community-based organization assembling a network of people to construct safe spaces amplifying the disparate voices of Los Angeles.
+With the creation of Designing in Color and small talks: LA, and through film making, he is studying the current housing crisis across the city using film to tell stories for narratives unknown.

-Opalia is a designer at DREAM Collaborative where she is currently working on multi-family residential homes, as well as interior apartment fit-outs for MIT in Cambridge, MA.
+Opalia is a designer, with experience working on multi-family residential homes, as well as interior apartment fit-outs for MIT in Cambridge, MA.
 In addition to her work as a designer, Opalia’s passions lie in curating spaces of inclusion for minority individuals to collaborate, grow, and enjoy themselves.
 She is also an avid traveler and is looking forward to her next cultural exchange.

 Jonathan 's work prioritizes the empathetic responsibility of architects to make an impact in their cities.
 Through the completion of a variety of design/build projects, he has had the privilege to experience the positive impact that design can have on the urban fabric.
 Born in Chicago and raised in the suburbs with a brief stint in Paris, Jonathan Sharp lives and works in Los Angeles.
 He navigates Los Angeles in a non-traditional way; by foot.
 He prefers the bus over rail, but prefer a bicycle or skateboard above all else.
 He holds a Masters of Architecture I degree from Tulane University in New Orleans and was a member of the inaugural Free School of Architecture class in Los Angeles.